Back to top

 The Water Services Entities Act 2022 means that in future, local councils will no longer be involved in the delivery of three waters services.

-Instead, your three waters will be owned and delivered by four new multi-region entities that will:
+Instead, your three waters will be owned and delivered by ten new multi-region entities that will:

-There’s more detail on How the new system would work.
+There’s more detail on How the new system will work.

-There will be a range of new legislative protections, co-governance arrangements and mechanisms to give effect to the principles of te Tiriti o Waitangi/the Treaty of Waitangi; and Te Mana o te Wai.
+There will be a range of new legislative protections, joint oversight arrangements and mechanisms to give effect to the principles of te Tiriti o Waitangi/the Treaty of Waitangi; and Te Mana o te Wai.

-Oversight: Mana whenua will participate in the governance of the new entities.
+Oversight: Mana whenua will participate in the joint oversight of the new entities.
 Representative interests will need to be determined by Māori for Māori through a Kaupapa Māori process.

 New entity operation: The water services entities will be required to have significant cultural and local expertise.